-- 1. Provide a current riding video - 2.
-Provide an essay stating the reasons for seeking admission into the Program - 3.
-Previous semester grades - 4.
-Interview with a panel of Equine Studies Faculty members (optional) - 5.
-Admission also requires space availability into the Program
+- 1. Provide a current riding video

+- 2. Previous semester grades

+- 3. Admission also requires space availability into the Program

 Fitness Guidelines for all Students Enrolled in Equestrian Skills Classes or Riding Teams: Our goal is to assist each and every student in attaining his or her individual riding goals while enrolled in a riding class or participating on a riding team at our institution.
 To that end, the physical demands placed on horses and riders in our sport require a certain level of fitness and stamina.